matteocacciola/pyvolutionary/README.md

 - `pos_max`: the maximum possible coordinates in the search space
 - `evolution`: the evolution of the algorithm, i.e., the list of the agents found at each generation

-It is also possible to inspect an animation of the evolution of the algorithm by using the `animate` function:
+Still considering bi-dimensional problems, it is also possible to inspect an animation of the evolution of the algorithm by using the `animate` function:

 ```python
 animate(function: callable, optimization_result: OptimizationResult, pos_min: float, pos_max: float, filename: str)